AI-SDC/SACRO-Viewer/DEVELOPERS.md

 just test-outputs
 ```

-## Running the electon app in dev mode
+## Running the electron app in dev mode

 First, run the development version of the python webapp and then run the
 electron app pointing at that by setting the SACRO_URL env var.